iamshadmirza/portfolio/src/content/blog/class-vs-function-based-programming-simplified.md

 * takes one or more functions as arguments, or
 * returns a function as its result

-You’ve probably already heard about filter, map, and reduce.
+You've probably already heard about filter, map, and reduce.
 Let's take a look at these:-
 #### Filter
 Given a collection, we want to filter by an attribute.
 The filter function expects a true or false value to determine if the element should or should not be included in the result collection.
 **Return value:** new array consisting only of items that passed a condition.